/weave

 - Supersession requires a cited raw

 type:userturn.
-An operator reversal without a citable raw turn is SUPERSEDED-UNRESOLVED and MUST be surfaced to Etan (standing example: R-010 squash-ban, inverted in practice with no recorded ruling).
+An operator reversal without a citable raw turn is SUPERSEDED-UNRESOLVED and MUST be surfaced to Etan (standing example: R-010 squash-ban, still SUPERSEDED-UNRESOLVED pending a BrainLayer-traceability gate).
 Latest raw operator turn wins (the 05-29 prototype arbitration rule, A4 §c.3).

-OWNER (the adversary's named-owner amendment): the weave seat owns the registry at each run close — a run whose window contains a break/encoding/ retirement of a registered family and doesn't write it has failed this section.
-Between weaves, the orc boot-gate ACKs the BROKEN-OPEN rows item-by-item (extends §4d's ACK) and surfaces SUPERSEDED-UNRESOLVED rows.
+OWNER (the adversary's named-owner amendment): the weave seat owns the registry at each run close — a run whose window contains a break/encoding/ retirement of a registered family and does NOT touch this file has failed §7.
+This is not aspirational: the gen-18 (06-21) and 07-02 weaves both CLAIMED re-scores but wrote NOTHING to the registry — v1.1 stayed frozen across two claimed re-scores, an OWNER-contract violation recorded twice-silently on R-034 and closed only by the weave-07-10 write.
+The registry write is a required loop-closing exit step, not deferrable. [g4:11 → RULES.md:161-163,193-194,208; g1:57,92 → 2026-07-10.md:3; meta:46] Between weaves, the orc boot-gate ACKs the BROKEN-OPEN rows item-by-item (extends §4d's ACK) and surfaces SUPERSEDED-UNRESOLVED rows.
 "A registry nobody updates is carrier decay with better formatting" (B-ADV Fix-7).

-Validate after any edit: bash registry/validate-registry.sh ~/Gits/orchestrator/weave-records/registry/RULES.md (asserts: zero
+Validate after any edit: bash registry/validate-registry.sh $ORCHESTRATOR_ROOT/weave-records/registry/RULES.md (asserts: zero

 per-run E-number row keys; E09 resolves to ONE stable ID; the R-006 retire path;